 What Size of Shrink Film Do I Need?

-Determining the size of shrink film needed is important to ensure the film will accommodate all products and reduce excess waste.
-If using a centerfnew shrink wrap roll, the goal is to purchase a roll large enough to accommodate the largest product being wrapped.
+Determining the size of the shrink film needed is important to ensure the film will accommodate all products and reduce excess waste.
+If using a centerfold shrink wrap roll, the goal is to purchase a roll large enough to accommodate the largest product being wrapped.
 Shrink bags and tubing should be sized for each specific product or products close to the same size.
 Use the referenced articles below to choose the proper size of shrink film.

 Our category page for shrink wrap bags explains at the bottom of the page the proper way to measure for shrink wrap bags.

-Once the proper size of shrink film is determined, an important question to address is the thickness of film needed.
+Once the proper size of shrink film is determined, an important question to address is the thickness of the film needed.

 What Thickness of Shrink Film Do I Need?

 The proper film thickness can make or break shrink wrap packaging operations.
 Shrink film that is too thin can easily tear and cause product loss and damage.
 Below are some references to help determine the proper shrink film thickness.